 The term “solar panel car” is generally used to describe any vehicle that has solar cells integrated into its design to provide extra energy on the go.
-There aren’t commercially-available cars with this type of integrated solar technology just yet, but companies like Sono Motors and LightyearOne have promised cars that can partially or potentially even completely charge themselves with solar.
+There are some options for hybrid cars that can run on gas, electricity, and power that they generate from their own solar panels, but companies like Sono Motors and Lightyear 0 have promised cars that can potentially completely charge themselves with solar.

-How solar panel cars work
+How do solar panel cars work?

 If solar panel cars could become effective and efficient, the technology would work in a similar way to a home solar panel installation.
 Just like home solar panels are usually rooftop-mounted, a solar panel car has solar cells installed on the exterior of the car where the sun’s rays hit.
 These solar cells convert sunlight to electricity that can then be used to recharge an electric vehicle battery, similar to how home solar panels provide electricity for home appliances like televisions and refrigerators.

-Solar panels don’t just work for powering electric vehicles – you can offset your home appliance electricity use with a rooftop or ground-mounted solar installation.
-The best way to shop for solar is to compare quotes from local installers on the EnergySage Solar Marketplace, where you can receive competitive quotes for a solar installation on your property.
-If you are interested in powering an electric vehicle as well, you can leave a note in your profile to let installers know that you want to increase the size of your system and cover the expected electricity usage from an EV.
+While solar panel car technology currently remains inefficient and impractical, you can still power your electric car with the sun by installing a solar panel system on your property.
+The best way to shop for solar is to compare quotes from local installers on the EnergySage Marketplace, where you can receive competitive quotes for a solar installation on your property.
+If you’re interested in powering an EV as well, you can leave a note in your profile to let installers know that you want to increase the size of your system to cover the expected electricity usage.